German militarism: Interwar period

-After the Armistice at Compiegne, the million-strong military found itself in a process of disarmament.
+After the Armistice at Compiegne, the million-strong military found itself in a process of demobilisation.
 An army of men now disconnected from civilian life, emotionally insensitive and trained on fighting on the front, returned home and witnessed a devastating process of change in all aspects of society.
 Politically, those masses of combat-experienced men were a precarious group for the government.
 The formation of extremist clubs, serving as Freikorps without government accountability, led to the intervention of those veterans in politics.
 Nationalist Freikorps, but also far-left groups such as the Red Ruhr Army continued militaristic structures even outside of the actual army, the Reichswehr.
-In 1920, the Kapp Putsch occurred, a coup attempt by disgruntled soldiers against the new Republican government.
+In 1920, the Kapp Putsch occurred, a coup attempt backed by Freikorps units against the new Republican government.
 After this event, some of the more radical militarists and nationalists joined the National Socialist German Worker's Party (NSDAP) under Adolf Hitler, while some, usually more moderate, joined the German National People's Party (DNVP).
-In 1923, the Beer Hall Putsch took place.
+In 1921, the Freikorps were banned, and the Reichswehr set up the Black Reichswehr, a secret reserve of trained soldiers networked within its units organised as "labour battalions" (Arbeitskommandos) to circumvent the Treaty of Versailles' 100,000 man limit on the German army; it was dissolved in 1923 after some of its members initiated the Küstrin Putsch.
+Also in 1923, the Beer Hall Putsch took place.

 Throughout its entire existence, the Weimar Republic was threatened with militaristic nationalism, as many Germans were of the opinion that the Treaty of Versailles had humiliated their militaristic culture.
-Large far-right organisations of paramilitary nature such as the Stahlhelm as well as illegal underground militias like the Black Reichswehr continued to exist.
-Already founded in 1920, the latter eventually in part gave rise to the Sturmabteilung (SA), the paramilitary detachment of the NSDAP.
-Those groups were responsible for political violence in the Feme murders as well as the civil war-esque atmosphere up to 1923.
-After that year, a year of crisis for Germany, subsided, the internal situation of the republic stabilised.
+Large far-right organisations of paramilitary nature such as the Stahlhelm continued to exist.
+Many members of the Freikorps and the Black Reichswehr went on to join the Sturmabteilung (SA), the paramilitary detachment of the NSDAP.
+Those groups were responsible for the civil war-esque atmosphere up to 1923.
+After that year, a year of crisis for Germany, the internal situation of the republic stabilised.

 The state-championed German militarism continued to exist even after World War I and the November Revolution, despite Allied attempts to destroy it through the Treaty of Versailles and limitations on German armament.
 In an act of desperation to keep their political influence even after the war had ended, the OHL spread the Stab in the Back myth from October 1918 onwards, leading to a broad revanchism in the German population.